U.S. House Democrats send sweeping climate, health and tax legislation to Biden - NewsBreak

 Insulin cap in Medicare

-House Democratic Whip Jim Clyburn, a South Carolina Democrat, said he was “especially pleased” with the bill’s insulin provisions.
+House Democratic Whip Jim Clyburn of South Carolina said he was “especially pleased” with the bill’s insulin provisions.

 “Having experienced my late wife’s 30-year battle with diabetes, I’m especially pleased that this bill would cap insulin costs at $35 a month for those on Medicare,” Clyburn said.
 “This is a giant step forward, but we will continue to work to overcome the Republican opposition that blocked extending the same life-saving measures to those on private insurance.”